AnyLog-co/documentation/mapping data to tables.md

     </pre>

     The ID provides a unique identifier to the policy.
 To assign the policy to the PurpleAir data change the filename to include the policy ID to be as follows:
-    ***purpleair.readings.0.1eb8c6aae8898cb59905219b4056b619.json***
+    ***purpleair.readings.0.0.1eb8c6aae8898cb59905219b4056b619.json***
-    The 0 value is usually used for the ID of the data source which we do not use in this example.
+    The Policy ID is placed in the 5th segment of the file name and therefore when the Operator process is initiated, the script includes: "instructions = file_name[4]"

 4) Configure the operator to consider instructions identified on file names as follows:
     a) Terminate current Operator configuration using the command line: